FowlerLab/starcall-workflow/readme.md

 	git clone https://github.com/FowlerLab/starcall-workflow.git
 	cd starcall-workflow

-The packages needed for STARCall are listed in ops.yaml and cp4.yaml, and can be installed with conda.
+The packages needed for STARCall are listed in ops.yaml and can be installed with conda.
 Currently conda is needed to install the dependencies of cellprofiler and other packages.

 	conda env create -f workflow/envs/ops.yaml